 They're far from clingy, and they're fine to be left alone while you head off to work or social activities.
-That independent spirit also means the British Longhair can be a bit stubborn.
-They prefer to do things on their terms, and often won't respond to owners initiating play when they'd prefer to lay around.
-However, this doesn't mean your British Longhair cat wants nothing to do with you.
+That independent spirit also means the British longhair can be a bit strong-willed.
+They prefer to do things on their terms and often won't respond to owners initiating play when they'd prefer to lie around.
+However, this doesn't mean your British longhair cat wants nothing to do with you.
 On the contrary, you will need to make time to show them your love and affection.
 Lots of cuddles, attention, and the presence of other pets will keep them from getting lonely.

 These cats love to chat and will strike up little conversations with you frequently to let you know they're hungry, thirsty, or just to get your attention.
 If you have easily irritated roommates or live in an apartment with thin walls, this breed might not be the best fit.

-"It's important to check for polycystic kidney disease, where cysts develop on the kidneys causing decreased function, and eventually, failure,” says Dr. Marks.
-“Now, DNA tests are available to detect the risk of this disease in the parents and this should be screened ahead of time.
-This disease is also very common in the British Longhair’s Persian predecessors."
+"It's important to check for polycystic kidney disease, where cysts develop on the kidneys causing decreased function, and eventually, failure," Marks says.
+"Now, DNA tests are available to detect the risk of this disease in the parents and this should be screened ahead of time.
+This disease is also very common in the British longhair's Persian predecessors."

 Responsible breeders will test kittens for genetic health issues, but it's important to keep regularly scheduled vet appointments and take the advice of your cat's veterinarian.
 Health issues can develop later in life and will need to be monitored.

-The British Longhair originated in Great Britain in the early 20th century and is the result of crossing British Shorthair and Persian cats.
-British Shorthair cats had long been crossed with Persians, but resulting cats who displayed the Persian's long-haired gene were considered unusual.
+The British longhair originated in Great Britain in the early 20th century and is the result of crossing British shorthair and Persian cats, according to The International Cat Association (TICA).
+British shorthair cats had long been crossed with Persians, but resulting cats who displayed the Persian's longhaired gene were considered unusual.